mdabrowski1990/uds/docs/source/pages/knowledge_base.rst

     UDS Protocol Data Units on different layers of OSI Model.

-We distinguish (in UDS package implementation) following entities on different layers of UDS OSI model, that take part in UDS communication:
+We distinguish (in UDS package implementation) following entities that take part in UDS communication on different layers of UDS OSI model:
  - `Diagnostic message`_ - also called 'Application Protocol Data Unit' (A_PDU)
  - `UDS packet`_ - also called 'Network Protocol Data Unit' (N_PDU).
 UDS packets types and transmission rules are bus specific.